We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Yokai are such interesting creatures, which makes it hard to stop watching anime involving them.
 These supernatural anime are a great introduction to the ways of the yokai.

-While yokai sometimes take on the roles of villains, they don’t always stack up to these anime villains we love to hate.
+While yokai sometimes take on the roles of villains, they don’t always stack up to the villains in these mind-bending cerebral anime series.